Post War Years

 Following the appointment of Sir Peter Morris as Nuffield Professor of Surgery in 1974, the University also developed a renowned research programme in transplant immunology.
 Morris and his colleagues pioneered the successful development of kidney transplantation in Oxford and the UK.
 Transplant immunology remains a strong area of research in the Nuffield Department of Surgical Sciences.
 Read more about their work.

-New departments continued to develop at the University throughout this period, strengthening its reputation for both teaching and research.
-The Department of Psychiatry opened in 1969, and over the next ten years the Regius Professor (and respected epidemiologist) Sir Richard Doll negotiated finance for a further five new academic chairs at the University.
+New departments continued to develop at the University throughout this period, with the Department of Psychiatry opening in 1969 - listen to Professor Michael Gelder discuss the opening of the department.
+Over the next ten years the Regius Professor (and respected epidemiologist) Sir Richard Doll negotiated finance for a further five new academic chairs at the University.
 His efforts ensured that clinical teaching at Oxford was underpinned by robust academic foundations, and by the opening of the John Radcliffe Hospital in 1979, there were around one hundred students studying clinical medicine at the University.
 The medical school moved from the Radcliffe Infirmary to the new hospital, although the Infirmary remained open until 2007.

 John Radcliffe Hospital, © Oxford Medical Illustration